Your "own bank" is on the phone - and then 50,000 francs are gone

 Never give out any data if you are asked for your e-banking access, credit card numbers or passwords over the phone.

-The real police never call the emergency number 117 and do not ask for money or valuables over the phone.
+The real police never call the emergency number 117 and never ask for money or valuables over the phone.

 If you have any doubts, use the callback trick: hang up and call the official number of the authority or bank yourself.
 Don't use the phone's call-back function, however, but look up the numbers yourself.